**Forest Stewardship Plan**

-For more information on FSP’s, check out the Ministry of Forests and Range’s Frequently Asked Questions sheet.
+For more information on FSP’s, check out the Ministry of Forests, Lands, Natural Resource Operations Forest Stewardship Plan web page.

 For more information on the FRPA. check out the Forest Practices Board’s Guide to the Forest and Range Practices Act.